Enrico2201/qm2-group4-research-project/Website/Data Analysis & Visualisation - Complementary investigation.md

 The code used to plot the correlogram can he found here. (give a link to the GitHub page with the lines of code on it)
 <img width="620" alt="Capture d’écran 2021-12-09 à 4 29 44 PM" src="https://user-images.githubusercontent.com/93673467/145436543-87e2fba6-0ef3-4d3d-a08f-4b25db372135.png">

+The code used to calculate the correlation coefficients and regression statistics can be found here. (give a link to the GitHub page with the lines of code on it)

+The code used to calculate the Kendall tau coefficients can be found here.

+The code used to plot clustering graphs and calculate Silhouette scores can be found here.